ucb-rit/savio-training-intro-fall-2020/intro.md

 Here are some options:

-  - using [Savio's HT Helper tool](http://research-it.berkeley.edu/services/high-performance-computing/user-guide/hthelper-script) to run many computational tasks (e.g., thousands of simulations, scanning tens of thousands of parameter values, etc.) as part of single Savio job submission
+  - using [GNU parallel](http://research-it.berkeley.edu/services/high-performance-computing/user-guide/running-your-jobs/gnu-parallel) to run many computational tasks (e.g., thousands of simulations, scanning tens of thousands of parameter values, etc.) as part of single Savio job submission
   - using [single-node parallelism](https://github.com/berkeley-scf/tutorial-parallel-basics) and [multiple-node parallelism](https://github.com/berkeley-scf/tutorial-parallel-distributed) in Python, R, and MATLAB
     - parallel R tools such as *future*, *foreach*, *parLapply*, and *mclapply*
     - parallel Python tools such as  *ipyparallel*, *Dask*, and *ray*